photomultiplier/PirateBounties/README.md

       ```
       Error message printed when the requested player doesn't exist.
       Placeholders: `%player%`, the name typed by the user.
+    - `insufficientArguments`, default:
+      ```yaml
+      - "&cInvalid command: not enough arguments!"
+      ```
+      Error message printed when a command is called with an
+      insufficient number of arguments.
+Placeholders: `%given%`, the
+      number of arguments given; `%needed%`, the minimum number of arguments.
+    - `wrongType`, default:
+      ```yaml
+      - "&cInvalid command: &l%value%&c is not a &l%type%&c!"
+      ```
+      Error message printed when an argument failed to parse.
+      Placeholders: `%value%`, the value typed by the user; `%type%`,
+      the needed type.
 - Category `bountyCommand`: configures the `/bounty` command.
     - Category `messages`: configures the responses to the command.
       Each field is a list of strings: each item is printed on a